 the way."
 The sun's "going out is from the end of heaven, and his circuit even to the end thereof: and there is no one that can hide himself from his heat."(4) "Before the mountains were made, or the earth and the world was formed, from eternity and to eternity

-and to eternity only God, the Lord eternal, is God"(5), and the created sphere of space is not infinite like the supposed fixed plane of oscillation of the pendulum that would even remotely pretend itself to be.
-The infinite may overfill space, but space does
+and to eternity only God, the Lord eternal, is God"(5), and the created sphere of space is not infinite, and neither is any pendulum plane.
+The infinite may overfill space but not space the infinite.

 the earth, and it stands firm.”(7) Where was a tinkering sort like Foucault, when "the foundations of the earth" were laid?(8): the foundations of the earth that are immovable, even more than the foundations of the ancient Temple until